-The following policy outlines how Easterly Partners Group collects and uses information about visitors to this website, and by using this website you acknowledge that you consent to these practices.
+The following policy outlines how Easterly Asset Management collects and uses information about visitors to this website, and by using this website you acknowledge that you consent to these practices.

 This policy is updated from time to time.
 The latest version will always be published on this page.
 The modified terms will become effective at the point that they are published here.
 We strongly recommend that you review this policy from time to time if you are a frequent user of this site.